charlie1329/Midi-Maker/README.md

 * `MidiFile` - used to combine chunks into a MIDI file

 ### MidiHeader
 Every Midi file needs a Header file.
-Creating a header is as simple as calling the constructor:
+Creating a header is as simple as calling the constructor

+Example Usage:

 ```C++
 int format = 0; //MIDI format, can be 0, 1 or 2